 - Keyboard input sometimes unresponsive

-Because the system eventually unfreezes, this appears to be a timeout or disk-access issue, not a hard crash.
+Because the system eventually recovers, this appears to be a timeout or disk access issue rather than a hard crash.

 Disk access problems and the key workaround

-The most reliable way to stabilize Windows 98 on this machine was to disable 32-bit disk access:
+The most reliable way to stabilise Windows 98 on this machine was to disable 32-bit disk access.

-This forces BIOS-level disk access and dramatically improves stability — at the cost of performance.
+This forces BIOS level disk access and dramatically improves stability, at the cost of some disk performance.

-This is a real, supported Windows 98 setting, but it highlights how close to the edge the E520 is for Win98 use.
+This is a supported Windows 98 setting, but its necessity here highlights how far outside Windows 98’s design envelope the E520 really is.

 Multiple Radeon cards were tested, including: